-How changing up your running technique can improve your experience, and lead to better results.
+How a simple tweak to your running technique can lead to better results.

 It was research led by paleoanthropologist Dr Daniel Lieberman, published in a 2010 volume of Nature, that identified the potential shortcomings of the heel strike.
 This study found an additional peak collision force for those who ran with first contact at the heel, compared to those who made first contact with their forefoot.

-It is clinically evident that, when performed accurately, the mechanics of a forefoot strike engage the posterior muscles.
+When performed correctly, it is clinically evident that running with a forefoot strike engages the posterior muscles.
 This can ultimately increase running efficiency, speed, muscle recruitment and endurance.

 However, because a rearfoot strike is second nature to most of us, the unique characteristics of a forefoot strike needs to be learnt and safely adopted with progressive training.